gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

 # General instructions for homework assignments

-* Homework must be turned in on Brightspace by the beginning of class on the due date unless the assignment gives a different time or date.
+* Homework must be turned in on Brightspace by 11:59 pm on the due date unless the assignment gives a different time.
   * Late homework will lose 5% for every day it is late, but will not lose more than 50%, no matter how late it is (you can always get up to half credit for completing late homework).